 Sales at Apple’s Irish holding company rise 13.1% to $155.8bn

-Apple: “As the largest taxpayer in the world, we know the important role tax payments play in society.”
-Photograph: Getty
+Apple said: “As the largest taxpayer in the world, we know the important role tax payments play in society.”
+Photograph: Getty Images

 Sales at Apple’s Irish-registered international holding company rose 13.1 per cent to $155.8 billion (€141 billion) in 2018, up from $137.8 billion a year earlier, new accounts filed by the company show.